joaks1/installing-conda-on-asc/README.md

         The installation will take some time, so be patient.

-    -   After a few minutes, you should be prompted to initialize Anaconda3:
+    -   After several minutes, you should be prompted to initialize Anaconda3:

         ```